 I’d like to hope that both employees and employers want to avoid lawsuits.
 Most employees probably don’t want to quit, but they do want the harassment to stop.
 And employers want to avoid the legal fees, low morale and hassle of defending a lawsuit.

 In the end, perhaps the best advice I can offer is to avoid sexual harassment altogether through clear policies, proper staff training, and quick and thorough grievance procedures that stop harassers without punishing or retaliating against those who report it.

 If you have any questions, please feel free to reach out to me personally at 845-486-6874 or by email.

-David L. Posner, Counsel to McCabe & Mack LLP, is a graduate of Union College and New York University School of Law.
+David L. Posner, Of Counsel with McCabe & Mack LLP, is a graduate of Union College and New York University School of Law.
 With more than three decades of experience representing, defending and litigating civil rights, insurance-related and personal injury matters, he has been recognized as a Martindale-Hubbel “AV” Rated Attorney and a New York Super Lawyer.
 A member of the New York State Trial Lawyers Association and American Board of Trial Attorneys, David serves as Vice President of the Board of Legal Services of the Hudson Valley, and was honored in 2017 with their Champion of Justice Award.